North America Vacations

 The trail is 109 miles long and contains more than 100 converted railroad bridges and 4 rock tunnels.
 The trail surface is primarily crushed limestone and gravel.
-There are 15 trailheads, all of which offer parking, self-sale trail pass stations, vault toilets, and tables.
+There are 15 trailheads, all of which offer to park, self-sale trail pass stations, vault toilets, and tables.

 The hallmark of an Austin Adventures vacation is our exceptional dining.
-All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions ”“ except one dinner on your own ”“ are included as indicated by itinerary.
+All meals: breakfasts, lunches, snacks, dinners, refreshments, and receptions ” except one dinner on your own ” are included as indicated by the itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 Alcoholic beverages and related gratuities are not included in the trip price.